swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

 This is the path from notebook to production.
-The solution is MLOps.

-MLOps draws inspiration from software and DevOps best practices.
-It adapts these practices to the world of machine learning.
-It improves the management and quality of machine learning projects.
+MLOps adapts software and DevOps practices to machine learning, improving the management and quality of ML projects.
 -->

 **MLOps** adapts software and DevOps practices to machine learning.